Appelewhyte History, Family Crest & Coats of Arms

 Early History of the Appelewhyte family

-Another 193 words (14 lines of text) covering the years 1906, 1629, 1668, 1660 and 1668 are included under the topic Early Appelewhyte History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Appelewhyte research.
+Another 97 words (7 lines of text) covering the years 1906, 1629, 1668, 1660 and 1668 are included under the topic Early Appelewhyte History in all our PDF Extended History products and printed products wherever possible.

 Appelewhyte Spelling Variations